One-on-one meeting templates: 3 free downloadable agendas

 3. Upcoming work preparation (10 minutes)

 Look ahead together and mitigate any risks or blockers to your team member’s success in their upcoming work.
-With the context of their recent accomplishments still top of mind, you can also give specific feedback that applies to what they’ll be working on next.
+With the context of their recent accomplishments still top of mind, you can also give feedback that applies to what they’ll be working on next.

-Talking point prompts from Officevibe:
+Talking point prompts:

 • As things stand, do you think the team will be able to achieve our goal?
 Why?